This post contains affiliate links. Please read my disclosures.

 I have been really keen to make glacé cherries for some time now as I always thought the cherriness of the commercially made versions was somehow lost in the candying.
 These homemade glacé cherries are a world away from anything you might have had before, they don’t have the brilliant postbox red colour but instead command an alluring burgundy.
 Their texture is also much more dense and fudgey; I can imagine them being the secret ingredient of the world’s best brownie.

-However, next time I will probably amp up the amount I make.
-I would love to include them in recipes like Mary Berry’s Cherry Cake which featured on The Great British Bake Off last week but I couldn’t bear to lose my precious gems all at once amongst such a big cake.
-At the moment I am sequestering them away from snack venturing fingers to be saved for only the most reverential of cocktails, the most exquisite of cupcakes and to adorn only the most luxurious trifle.
-Although I think I am being too precious about them, the last thing I want is to save them and save them until they are spoilt and no longer as prizeworthy as they currently are.
+The amount of cherries I've suggested in the recipe below is completely at mercy as to how many cherries you actually have.
+If you are gathering cherries specifically for this recipe then 450g is the best place to start but this recipe is easy to scale up.
+The more cherries you have the further they will go.
+They are especially wonderful in this Gluten-Free Cherry Cake but if you only have a few then feel free to sequester them away from snack venturing fingers and save for only the most reverential of cocktails, the most exquisite of cupcakes and to adorn only the most luxurious trifle.
+Although I often get into the habit of being a bit too precious about them, the last thing I want is to save them and save them until they are spoilt and no longer as prizeworthy as they currently are.
 One thing I know for certain, they are nowhere near any sneaky little cream coloured paws.